 The Office of Concern was started in 1980 to help a few families who were displaced by a fire.
 From that beginning we have become the largest single location food pantry in Bergen County, NJ.

 Our families include the working poor, retirees, and those struggling to feed babies and small children.
 Once a family registers with us they can come to our location and receive food once a week.
 Currently over 1000 families are registered with us.
-We distributed 200 tons of food … approximately 4 tons per week … making us one of the largest food pantries in northern New Jersey.
+In 2022 we served 29,787 families (an average of 584 families per week) or over 104,000 people and distributed over 25,000 lbs of food weekly… approximately 12.5 tons per week … making us one of the largest food pantries in northern New Jersey.

 We are associated with the Community Food Bank of New Jersey (CFBNJ) and participate in federal and New Jersey state food programs.